camwest5/r-training-intensive/setup.md

 ---

 ## Overview
 Welcome to our three-day R training intensive!
+This runs twice a year, the next intensive will be in late January / early February.

-By Thursday afternoon, you'll have learnt the R skills to manipulate, visualise and present data.
+By the end of the three days, you'll have learnt the Python skills to manipulate, visualise and present data.
 We'll spend roughly half the time learning content, and half the time working on a project in groups.

 As we set up, there's a few things to do, if you haven't already